20 Things You Didn’t Know About Loy Krathong Festival in Thailand

 5. Loy Krathong is celebrated on the night of the full moon of the 12th Thai lunar month.

 Loy Krathong takes place on the evening of the full moon of the 12th month in the traditional Thai lunar calendar and the exact date of the festival changes each year.
-When following the Western calendar, this festival usually falls in November.
-This year’s Loy Krathong Festival will be on Wednesday the 13th of November.
+When following the Western calendar, this festival usually falls in November. in 2020, the Loy Krathong Festival will be on the 31st of October.

 6. There are two festivals in the same week.